 Structure of a CNAME Record

-A CNAME record consists of three main components:
+A CNAME record has three main parts:

 - Alias: The domain name that acts as an alias or nickname.